jessicacha/tswd/covid19.md

 I worked to improve my initial wireframing using the ideas gleaned from the user interview and self critique score mentioned above.
 I also changed the title of the graph so that it will add more context to the visualization  - “What went wrong with the US reopening policy?”.
 Using the subtitle, I illustrated what would have been the correct approach toward the reopening.
 I displayed 6 graphs side by side, and clearly marked the reopening date and the case number at that time.
 Now I see 4 US states had reopened when the case number was much higher than 1 and then there were outbreaks after that.
 On the other hand, Italy and Spain took different strategies and finally managed to control the case numbers.

-Additional parts I am working to improve:
+Additional parts I am working to improve <br/>
 1) The height of the Y axis could be reduced. <br/>
 2) It would be more clear if the line color after the outbreak can be darker or lighter.